 Do’s

-• Review reliable websites such as ASIC, AFSA, ARITA and SV Partners and take some legal/accounting advice and ask about “safe harbour” to mitigate against a possible insolvent trading claim.
+- Review reliable websites such as ASIC, AFSA, ARITA and an insolvency accountant for some legal/accounting advice and ask about “safe harbour” to mitigate against a possible insolvent trading claim.

 Don’ts